-- A. Provide investment returns sufficient for the Fund to make timely payment of statutory benefits to current and future members and keep contribution rates at a reasonable level over the long-term.
-To achieve this, long-term projected investment returns should be generally consistent with the actuarial assumed rate of return, unless otherwise determined by the Treasurer.2 - B. Avoid excessive volatility in contribution rates over the intermediate-term by maintaining a moderate risk profile and diversifying with respect to economic and financial risk factors.
-It is acceptable to limit the use of return-seeking strategies in order to avoid excessive volatility. - C. Additionally: - 1.
-Achieve cost-efficiency in the overall investment program - 2.
-Exceed composite benchmark returns for the Fund and broad categories of investments within reasonable risk limits and over market cycles - 3.
-Ensure sufficient liquidity to meet the Fund's obligations over all time periods - 4.
-Comply with all governing statutes as consistent with fiduciary obligations
+- A. Providing investment returns sufficient for the Fund to make timely payment of statutory benefits to current and future members and keep contribution rates at a reasonable level over the long term.
+To achieve this, long-term projected investment returns shall be generally consistent with the actuarial assumed rate of return, unless otherwise determined by the Treasurer1 - B. Avoiding excessive volatility in contribution rates over the intermediate term by maintaining a moderate risk profile and diversifying with respect to economic and financial risk factors.
+It is acceptable to limit the use of return-seeking strategies in order to avoid excessive volatility - C. Achieving cost-efficiency in the overall investment program - D. Exceeding composite benchmark returns for the Fund and broad categories of investments within reasonable risk limits and over market cycles - E. Ensuring sufficient liquidity to meet the Fund's obligations over all time periods - F. Complying with all governing statutes and fiduciary obligations.